36 min readUpdated May 2026

 Is miso gluten-free in Japan?+

 It depends on the type and brand.
 Rice miso (kome miso) made from soybeans and rice is typically gluten-free.
 Barley miso (mugi miso) contains gluten.
 Many commercial blends add barley for flavor.
 Ask the ryokan which specific miso brand they use and whether it contains barley (ōmugi).
-If they cannot confirm, request a plain dashi broth alternative.
+If they cannot confirm, request osuimono (plain dashi broth) as a safe alternative — every kaiseki kitchen can produce it.

 Can I eat sashimi at a ryokan if I'm celiac?+